-Many years back, when Leslie Lang worked far afield from the writing world, an editor at the Honolulu Star-Bulletin read something she had written and asked if she was interested in contributing an occasional article.
+Many years back, when Leslie Lang worked far afield from the writing world, an editor at the Honolulu Star-Bulletin read something she wrote and asked if she was interested in contributing an occasional article.
 She was interested.

 She took freelance assignments here and there for awhile, until finally she quit her job and launched an independent writing career.
 Since then, Leslie’s writing has been featured on the radio and in newspapers, consumer and trade magazines, books, on blogs and websites, in white papers, and in many other forms.
 She now focuses on content marketing for clients in Hawai‘i and elsewhere, writing about Hawai‘i business, travel, culture, hospitality, agriculture, and energy, and often writing about these topics and others for clients elsewhere, as well.

 She grew up in California and returned to Hawai‘i as an adult.
 She lives and writes on beautiful, long-time family land where her Hawaiian great-great-great grandfather once grew the Hawaiian staple food kalo and pounded poi for the family.
 To Leslie’s delight, her husband has gathered up and tends the descendants of that kalo, which had been growing wild ever since, and her great-great-great grandfather’s garden continues to feed his family.
 She loves stuff like that.